-“Learning takes your whole body. ” – Dr. J. Derek McNeil, Senior VP of Academics
+“Learning takes your whole body. ” – Dr. J. Derek McNeil, President & Provost

-Many of you have been drawn to this learning community at The Seattle School of Theology & Psychology by the conviction that the fullness of your being be heard, met, and taken seriously.
-Amidst this comes a core belief that you yourself are one of the most valuable and important assets of any work that you step into.
-This is a community that honors formation and becoming just as much as critical engagement and practical skill (which are both a part of formation as well).
-Who you are matters alongside of the knowledge that you can only take people as far as you have been willing to go yourself.
+Many of you have been drawn to this learning community at The Seattle School of Theology & Psychology by the conviction that the fullness of your being should be heard, met, and taken seriously.
+Along with this conviction comes a core belief that you yourself are one of the most valuable and important assets of any work that you step into.
+The Seattle School community honors the personal labor of formation and becoming just as much as the academic development of critical engagement and practical skill (which are both a part of formation as well).
+Who you are matters.
+As we like to say it, you can only accompany people as far as you have been willing to go yourself.

-Formation is at the very heartbeat of The Seattle School curriculum and experience, but we also happen to believe that you need to be pursuing growth outside of these walls.
-This can happen in your faith communities, your volunteer work, or perhaps your interactions with friends and family.
-In whichever ways you choose to lean into formation, may it be grounded in strong rhythms of self care.
+Formation is at the very heart of The Seattle School curriculum and experience, and we believe that you also need to be pursuing growth outside of our learning community–perhaps through participation in a faith community or perhaps through interactions with friends and family.
+In whatever ways you choose to lean into formation, may it be grounded in strong rhythms of self-care.

-A significant part of your training and development as a therapist will happen outside the walls of The Seattle School, as a client in a therapeutic relationship.
-The Seattle School requires that you as an MACP student complete 40 sessions of psychotherapy with a licensed therapist to deepen your own self-understanding and linger for yourself in the work you will be asking of others.
-You’ll learn more about this in the weeks ahead, but know that this rhythm of self care into the MACP curriculum because we deeply value your journey.
+A significant part of your training and development as a therapist will happen outside The Seattle School, as a client in a therapeutic relationship.
+The Seattle School requires that you, as an MACP student, complete 40 sessions of psychotherapy with a licensed therapist to deepen your own self-understanding and spend time pursuing the work you will be asking of others.
+You’ll learn more about this in the weeks ahead, but know that this rhythm of self-care is intentionally woven into the MACP curriculum because we deeply value your journey.

 Beyond Therapy and Spiritual Direction

-Seek out the ways you can care for yourself well (good food, solo spa dates, laughter, church, climbing a tree, acupuncture, connecting with friends, etc.) and know that they are likely as nuanced as your own story!
-Some of you might already have a good sense of this, while others might spend three to four years learning what self care even is and what the particularities of good self care are for your personhood.
-It is a most noble and worthy endeavor, and we invite you to be always practicing.
+Seek out the ways you can care for yourself well, and know that they are likely as nuanced as your own story!
+Some of you may already have a good sense of this, while others may spend three to four years learning what self-care even is, and what the particularities of good self-care are for your personhood.
+We invite you to be always practicing.
 After all, learning at The Seattle School takes your whole body.